Binomial Rings: Axiomatisation, Transfer and Classification

-A detailed study is made of \emph{Binomial Rings}, rings with Binomial Co-efficients, as introduced by Hall.
-They are axiomatised and proved identical to the \emph{Numerical Rings} studied by Ekedahl.
-A \emph{Binomial Transfer Principle} is established, enabling combinatorial proofs of algebraical identities.
-The finitely generated Binomial Rings are completely classified, and like-wise the finitely generated, torsion-free modules.
+Hall's \emph{binomial rings}, rings with binomial coefficients, are given an axiomatisation and proved identical to the \emph{numerical rings} studied by Ekedahl.
+The \emph{Binomial Transfer Principle} is established, enabling combinatorial proofs of algebraical identities.
+The finitely generated binomial rings are completely classified.
+An application to modules over binomial rings is given.